 Sales, Quantity Surcharge, and Consumer Inattention

-Quantity surcharges occur when firms market a product in two sizes and offer a promotion on the small size: the large size then costs more per unit than the small one.
-When quantity surcharges occur the sales of the large size decrease only slightly despite the fact that the small size is a cheaper option - a clear arbitrage opportunity.
-This behavior is consistent with the notion of rationally inattentive consumers that has been developed in models of information frictions.
+Quantity surcharges occur when retailers carry a product in two sizes and offer a promotion on the small size: the large size then costs more per unit than the small one.
+When quantity surcharges occur, sales of the large size decline only slightly even though the same quantity can be purchased for less.
+We document this behavior in two datasets and four different product categories.
+It is consistent with the notion of passive shoppers found in the industrial organization literature and the notion of rational inattention in macroeconomics.
 We discuss implications for consumer decision making, demand estimation, and firm pricing.

 Suggested Citation: Suggested Citation